 Walk with me through this guide and learn step-by-step how to craft email subject lines so good your competitors will want to build a colossus for you.

-I: An email subject line’s success: More than the sum of the parts
+Email subject lines: more than the sum of the parts

 Many variables beyond just your subject line copy, such as send times and inbox placement, can influence what happens in the inbox.
 Also, your subject line isn’t working alone in the inbox.
 It works with the other inbox elements to attract your subscribers’ attention and influence them to open your message.